 So this takes me back.
 In the early 90s I played through Doom, then Doom 2, and then replayed them, and then played them some more.
 I found their every secret and every secret level in the days before my 56K internet brought me walkthroughs and guides.
 And here they are again, along with their younger brother Doom 3, brought onto Nvidia’s Shield tablet-console mashup.
 Of course it’s Doom 3 that takes top billing: it was ID’s attempt – in a world after Quake – to modernize their classics for the post-Half-Life era.
-After spending a few hours on it I reckon it probably belongs in the ‘noble failure’ category.
+After spending a few hours on it, I can safely say its not exactly Destiny 2.
+I reckon it probably belongs in the ‘noble failure’ category.
 It’s an uncomfortable hybrid of horror and shooter, with the horror mostly confined to ‘enemies appearing behind you’ and the shooting hamstrung by the fact that you move like an overweight glacier and have to continually try to dance about as enemies pop up behind you.
 Despite id’s high production values it’s a game that, though visually appealing, has suffered from conceptual bloat: its competing gameplay elements continually force each other into uncomfortable compromises.

 Nowhere is this better exemplified than the game’s movement.
 In the original Doom games you moved fast, and the sprint key acted as a kind of turbocharger; you mostly moved sideways, strafing in deadly circles around the hordes of demons that you pecked away at with whatever weapon you had the most ammo for at the time.
 In Doom 3 that disappeared.
 You trudge through grey-brown corridors that look like rejected concept art for the interiors of the Nostromo, constantly checking for enemies behind you.
 The spaces are tight, dodging is unrewarding, and the game bogs down into a grind of slowly plugging away at each area’s monsters.
 Admittedly things pick up in the later levels, where things become more open, and a neat life-stealing mechanic is introduced that adds to the tactical nature of the game, but – the magic is gone.